anyuzx/HIPPS-DIMES/README.md

 #### Example 2

 In this example, we use Hi-C contact map for HeLa cell line Chromosome 14 at time point of 12 hours after the release from prometaphase.
-For the purpase of demonstration, you can download the Hi-C `.cool` file from [here](https://drive.google.com/file/d/1j-zfDUP6LOZGCxz9uA3LaMI372ct1cU_/view?usp=sharing) which is origannly retreived from [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE102740) under accession number GSE102740.
+For the purpase of demonstration, you can download the Hi-C `.cool` file from [here](https://drive.google.com/file/d/1j-zfDUP6LOZGCxz9uA3LaMI372ct1cU_/view?usp=sharing) which is origannly retreived from [GEO repository](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE102740) under accession number GSE102740. **Before you download, note that the file has size of about 655 Mb**.
 Once downloaded, execute the following command,

 ```bash
 HippsDimes GSM3909682_TB-HiC-Dpn-R2-T12_hg19.1000.multires.cool::6 test --input-type cmap --input-format cooler -s chr14:20M-107M -i 10000 -e 10